alphagov/govuk-import-export-prototype/guide/doing-business-financial-sanctions/overview.markdown

 ### Organisations which aren’t on the consolidated list

-Even if they’re not on the consolidated list themselves, organisations are subject to financial sanctions if they’re more than 50% owned by a person or other organisation that’s on the consolidated list.
+Even if they’re not on the consolidated list themselves, organisations are subject to financial sanctions if they’re:

+- more than 50% owned by a person or organisation that’s on the consolidated list
+- controlled by a person or organisation that’s on the consolidated list

+[Contact the Office of Financial Sanctions Implementation ](/guide/doing-business-financial-sanctions/get-help.html) if you're not sure.

 ## Consolidated list of financial sanctions targets